labd/go-commercelayer-sdk/api/docs/ExternalPromotionCreateDataRelationships.md

 ### GetSkuListPromotionRule

-`func (o *ExternalPromotionCreateDataRelationships) GetSkuListPromotionRule() ExternalPromotionDataRelationshipsSkuListPromotionRule`
+`func (o *ExternalPromotionCreateDataRelationships) GetSkuListPromotionRule() ExternalPromotionCreateDataRelationshipsSkuListPromotionRule`

 GetSkuListPromotionRule returns the SkuListPromotionRule field if non-nil, zero value otherwise.

 ### GetSkuListPromotionRuleOk

-`func (o *ExternalPromotionCreateDataRelationships) GetSkuListPromotionRuleOk() (*ExternalPromotionDataRelationshipsSkuListPromotionRule, bool)`
+`func (o *ExternalPromotionCreateDataRelationships) GetSkuListPromotionRuleOk() (*ExternalPromotionCreateDataRelationshipsSkuListPromotionRule, bool)`

 GetSkuListPromotionRuleOk returns a tuple with the SkuListPromotionRule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetSkuListPromotionRule

-`func (o *ExternalPromotionCreateDataRelationships) SetSkuListPromotionRule(v ExternalPromotionDataRelationshipsSkuListPromotionRule)`
+`func (o *ExternalPromotionCreateDataRelationships) SetSkuListPromotionRule(v ExternalPromotionCreateDataRelationshipsSkuListPromotionRule)`

 SetSkuListPromotionRule sets SkuListPromotionRule field to given value.